jam53/AstroRun/Documentation/AddNewLevel.md

 		- Level To Unlock: `x`
 	- MusicChanger.cs
 		- Background Source: `Drag and drop the BackgroundMusic gameobject`
 - Under the hierarchy, find the `AchievementsHandler` gameobject.
-Set the `MrMoneyBags` variable to true and assign the `NextLeveLoader4`, `PickupCoins` variables by using the select window
+Set the `MrMoneyBags` variable to true, assign the `NextLeveLoader4` variable and `PickupCoins` variable by using the select window

 ---